6.7 Powerstroke DPF Delete Guide

 The DPF system is prone to clogging and failure and can cost near $5k to replace it when it fails.
 Additionally, it creates a lot of backpressure in the exhaust system which hurts the efficiency and reliability of the turbocharger.
 Therefore, deleting the 6.7 Powerstroke DPF is a great option for performance and reliability.

 However, a DPF delete does cause some headaches.
-It is illegal from an emissions perspective which can create problems with registration and inspection.
+It is noncompliant from an emissions perspective which can create problems with registration and inspection.
 Additionally, you will need to DIY the delete kit install and might have trouble finding people willing to work on your truck once it’s deleted.

 Deleting requires two things: a delete kit, and a tuner.
 Delete kits range from $250-$750 depending on whether you want a full downpipe-back exhaust system or just the DPF pipe.
 Tunes run in the ballpark of $750 which makes a full DPF delete around $1,000-$1,500.